usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_102.md

 ## Goals

-* You get to look at some pipeline organization and syntax on the inside
+* Look at some pipeline organization and syntax on the inside
-* You get some experience with success and failure invoking XProc pipelines.
-An early chance to learn to die fast and well.
+* Success and failure invoking XProc pipelines: an early chance to learn to die, fast and well

 ## Resources